 - Intermediate sort results for operations such as creating or rebuilding indexes (if SORT_IN_TEMPDB is specified), or certain GROUP BY, ORDER BY, or UNION queries.

-Each internal object uses a minimum of nine pages; one IAM page and one eight-page extent.
+Each internal object uses a minimum of nine pages; an IAM page and an eight-page extent.
 For more information about pages and extents, see Pages and Extents.

 Version stores, which are a collection of data pages that hold the data rows that are required to support the features that use row versioning.
 There are two version stores: a common version store and an online-index-build version store.
-The version stores contain the following:
+The version stores contain: